Playing with HexOS Part 1: losing my way, my mind and my pool

 Trying to rename my pool

-I couldn’t work out how to do rename my pool either and decided to go for a coffee with my friend and come back to it later.
+I really like to personalise my tech, like with stickerbombing, so being able to rename my pool would be cute!
+I’m thinking Puddleglum would be an adorable name (a Narnia reference).
+However couldn’t work out how to do rename my pool either and decided to go for a coffee with my friend and come back to it later.
 I found a post about it later on and discovered this isn’t possible for now.

 Overwhelmed and confused